 When you’re staring at the sheet trying to figure out which end or side to measure from, pantomime swinging the sheet up into place instead of doing the mental gymnastics.
 Then mark on the sheet the side and end to pull your tape measure from.
 You’ll never go wrong.

-You can cut openings for recessed lights by laying them out as we show and then drawing a circle with a compass and simply cutting the openings with a drywall saw.
+You can cut openings for recessed lights by laying them out as we show and then drawing a circle with a compass and simply cutting the openings with am electric drywall saw.
 But if you have several recessed light openings to cut out, invest in a circle cutter.
 It works like a compass and cuts large circles fast and accurately.

 Start by measuring the front and back and left and right sides of the fixture (Photo 1), then transfer those measurements to the drywall and draw a box to outline the hole.
 Draw lines from opposite corners to find the exact center (Photo 2).